Walking to Running: An 8-Week 5K Training Plan

 One great way to get started is with a virtual 5K… Yes, a virtual one!

-The author has put together one of the first global 5Ks of its kind that is ideal for beginners.
-As the race states, “This race can be run at any location of your choosing.
+The author has put together one of the first global 5Ks ideal for beginners.
+The race states, “This race can be run at any location of your choosing.
 You can walk, run, use a treadmill, participate in another race and run the race at your pace wherever you choose.
 You complete your race on your own.
 Then we ship your medal directly to you two days after the race.”

-Basically, it’s the ideal way to start and stay on your path towards a new you this year!
+Basically, it’s the ideal way to start and stay on your path toward a new you this year!

 No pressure.
 No crowds.
 No intimidation.
 Just run!